Navigation to EU261/ 2004 regulation

 - Flight delay: Your flight is considered delayed if it is at least three hours late.
 This refers to the arrival time at the destination airport, not the time of departure.

 - Flight cancellation: In cases where the airline cancels a flight within 14 days or less before the scheduled date of departure.
+You will also find more information on the topic in our article Missed connecting flight.

 - Denied boarding: Where the passenger possesses a valid flight ticket and all necessary documentation for travel, yet the airline refuses to board them due to overbooking.